 Syoom - loosely speaking, the area of human civilization on Ooranye.
 More precisely, and using the statistical definition which is the basis of Uranian cartography, Syoom comprises those lands where a lone Wayfarer has a better than even chance of surviving a thousand-mile journey.
 Syoom covers an area of approximately 400,000,000 square miles; about one fifth of the planet.
 It is surrounded by its antithesis, Fyaym.
 This is only a general picture; there are many pockets of Syoom in the vastness of Fyaym, and vice-versa.
 Moreover, as is inevitable, some patches of Syoom are "thin" like threadbare bits of carpet, where the sfy are close to being as low as 50.
 Finally, there are some cities isolated in the midst of Fyaym - cities such as Olhoav, on Starside.

 thuzolyr - a device to mirror one's renl talent symbolically, on a hand-held screen.
-In cases where no heir to a ruler has been named, the citizens must pair up and face each other with thuzolyrs, until one with winning screen-flashes emerges as the rightful Noad.
+In cases where no heir to a ruler has been named, the citizens must pair up and face each other with thuzolyrs, until one with winningly patterned screen-flashes emerges as the rightful Noad or Sunnoad.
+Thuzolyrs are "cultivable" devices, grown from each other, descended from an original in a previous Cycle.
+As a matter of fact the plural is misleading; they are really all 4-dimensional extensions of each other, so that what one of them "knows" or registers is "known" or registered by all.

 vheic - the glowing plants which form the energy-source for skimmers and sponnds.